nearai/near-mcp/TOOLS.md

       "gas": {
         "type": "integer",
         "format": "int64",
-        "description": "The amount of gas to use for the function call (default to 30TGas)."
+        "description": "The amount of gas to use for the function call in yoctoNEAR (default to 30TGas)."
       },
       "attachedDeposit": {
-        "type": "number",
+        "type": ["number", "integer"],
+        "default": 1.0000000000000001e-24,
-        "description": "The amount of NEAR tokens (in NEAR) to attach to the function call (default to 0.000000000000000000000001 NEAR or 1 yoctoNEAR)."
+        "description": "The amount to attach to the function call (default to 1 yoctoNEAR).
+Can be specified as a number (in NEAR) or as a bigint (in yoctoNEAR)."
       }
     }
   }